INSTRUCTORS & STAFF FOR BUCKEYE DULCIMER FESTIVAL 'APRIL, 2025

 SHARI WOLF, BAND IT!
 INSTRUCTOR

 eating and running festivals and camps as a member of Sweetwater, Country Strings, and as a past officer, president, and member of the Mountain Dulcimer Society of Dayton, music leader for a local community group, Nine Mile Creek out of Russia, Ohio.
-She is now a member of a new group that has arose from the festival, meet Buckeye Junction (Chris & Joe Steiner, Joyce Harrison and Shari).
+Just before the pandemic, a new group was arose from the festival, Buckeye Junction (Chris & Joe Steiner, Joyce Harrison and Shari).
+We lost Joyce to covid in 2021.
+Lots of things changed, but the music continued to be a driving force.
+Later in 2021, Joe, Chris, and Shari continued as a group now called Buckeye Roadshow.
+This trio created monthly online Buckeye Roadshow Zoom Jams, serve as leadership of the long-time Buckeye Dulcimer Festival, and you might see them at local festival events and live music venues.

-For the past four years, Shari seized the opportunity to once again lead the Band-it! workshop.
+Since coming back from the pandemic, Shari seized the opportunity to once again lead the Band-it! workshop.
 This workshop is so special in that each participant has a purpose and will add to their music.
 It's a wonderful class to keep and sharpen music skills.
-She is really excited to be doing it again this year.
+She is really excited to be doing it again this year, 2025.

 BUCKEYE DULCIMER FESTIVAL STAFF